Quantum Magnetism in Minerals: Introduction

-Unlike magnetite, another famous iron-bearing mineral hematite ($\alpha$-Fe$_2$O$_3$, with a corundum crystal structure) is an antiferromagnet with a very high N\'eel point, $T_{\rm N}=960$\,K. In addition, weak ferromagnetism is observed above the so-called Morin transition ($T_{\rm M}\approx263$\,K) due to a spin-flop rearrangement of magnetic moments \cite{Morin50, BesserMorrish67}.
+Unlike magnetite, another famous iron-bearing mineral hematite ($\alpha$-Fe$_2$O$_3$, with a corundum crystal structure) is an antiferromagnet with a very high N\'eel point, $T_{\rm N}=960$\,K. In addition, weak ferromagnetism is observed above the so-called Morin transition ($T_{\rm M}\approx263$\,K) due to a spin-reorientation transition \cite{Morin50, BesserMorrish67} involving a $90^\circ$ spin flop from a structure with magnetic moments aligned parallel to the $c$ axis below $T_{\rm M}$ to an orthogonal alignment with spins lying in the basal $c$ plane above $T_{\rm M}$.
 This caused much confusion before the 1950's when its antiferromagnetic (AFM) structure was finally confirmed by neutron diffraction \cite{ShullStrauser51, NathansPickart64}.
-The dispersion relations for AFM spin waves in hematite ($\alpha$-Fe$_2$O$_3$), shown in Fig.~\ref{Fig:Hematite}, were reported in 1970 by Samuelsen and Shirane \cite{SamuelsenShirane70}, from which they obtained Heisenberg exchange interactions up to the 5$^{\rm th}$ nearest neighbor.
+The dispersion relations for AFM spin waves in hematite ($\alpha$-Fe$_2$O$_3$), shown in Fig.~\ref{Fig:Hematite}, were reported in 1970 by Samuelsen and Shirane \cite{SamuelsenShirane70}, from which they obtained Heisenberg exchange interactions up to the 5$^{\rm th}$ nearest neighbour.
 They also confirmed linear dispersion relationships for low-energy AFM spin waves, predicted by Hulth\'en \cite{Hulthen36}, and accurately measured the corresponding spin-wave velocities.
-Hematite is found not only as a pure mineral, but also in the form of nanoscale exsolution lamellae in the ilmenite host (FeTiO$_3$).
+Hematite is found not only as a pure mineral but also in the form of nanoscale exsolution lamellae in the ilmenite host (FeTiO$_3$).
 This mineral intergrowth, known as hemoilmenite, possesses a large natural remanent magnetization (NRM) that has been claimed responsible for Earth's local magnetic field anomalies \cite{RobinsonHarrison02, McEnroeHarrison05}.
 A recent polarized neutron diffraction study on a single-crystalline hemoilmenite specimen from South Rogaland, Norway, has confirmed that lamellar magnetism of hematite can fully account for the observed NRM at ambient temperature \cite{BrokSales14}.
 In the resulting model, magnetic moments in contact layers between exsolution lamellae that align parallel to the magnetizing field combine with the canted AFM moments above the Morin transition that are approximately orthogonal to the field to produce a net magnetic moment at an intermediate angle with a saturation value of $\sim$\,56$^\circ$.